tlverse/tlverse-handbook/05-origami.md

 the validation set(s) could be highly variable, depending on which samples were included in the training and validation splits.
-Overall, the cross-validated empirical risk for the holdout method is more variable, since in includes variability of the random split as well -- this is not desirable.
-For classification problems (with a binary or categorical outcome variable), there is an additional disadvantage: It is possible for the training and validation sets to end up with uneven distributions of the two (or more) outcome classes, leading to better training and poor validation, or vice-versa --- though this may be corrected by incorporating stratification into the cross-validation process.
+Overall, the cross-validated empirical risk for the holdout method is more variable, since in includes variability of the random split as well --- this is not desirable.
+For classification problems (with a binary or categorical outcome variable), there is an additional disadvantage: it is possible for the training and validation sets to end up with uneven distributions of the two (or more) outcome classes, leading to better training and poor validation, or vice-versa --- though this may be corrected by incorporating stratification into the cross-validation process.